-Drug class Effects of abrupt withdrawal CCBs Risk of angina BBs Risk of angina and other complications in CAD patients Centrally acting agents Sympathetic overactivity (nervousness, tachycardia, headache, agitation and nausea for 36-72 h after drug cessation) Rapid rebound BP increase even above pretreatment levels Angina and other complications in CAD patients Diuretics Fluid retention, aedema, HF decompensation hypertension diagnosis or withdrawal of hypertensiogenic risk factors such as overweight [681] during the treatment period.
+Drug class Effects of abrupt withdrawal CCBs • Risk of angina BBs Risk of angina and other complications in CAD patients Centrally acting agents Sympathetic overactivity (nervousness, tachycardia, headache, agitation and nausea for 36-72 h after drug cessation) Rapid rebound BP increase even above pretreatment levels Angina and other complications in CAD patients Diuretics • Fluid retention, edema, HF decompensation of being unwell have also been reported [676].
+A marked increase in CV risk after antihypertensive treatment withdrawal has been documented in many studies [494,677,678], although no adverse consequences have also occasionally been reported [676,679].
+Some studies observed no or little BP increases after treatment withdrawal in a sizeable fraction (up to 25%) of the hypertensive population, but the interpretation of this finding is uncertain and possibly related to an erroneous hypertension diagnosis or withdrawal of hypertensiogenic risk factors such as overweight [676] during the treatment period.
 The possibility that a long-term effective antihypertensive treatment reverses the structural changes of hypertension and favors prolonged BP normality after treatment cannot be excluded.
 To date, little or no evidence exists on the BP and outcome effects of partial deprescribing of BP-lowering drugs (Table 19).